LukeLIN-web/LukeLIN-web.github.io/_pages/about.md

 **Research Assistant @ UMass Amherst**       May 2023 – August 2023

-• Works with Prof. Hui Guan and Prof. Marco Serafini, taking the primary responsibility.
+• Collaborated with Prof. Hui Guan and Prof. Marco Serafini, taking the primary responsibility.
+Onsite visit UMASS in the 2023 Summer

-• Commit neighbor sampling codes to the PyTorch Geometric repository
+• Contributed to the PyTorch Geometric repository with neighbor sampling codes

-• Independently develop program, store intermediate embeddings on the GPU, and prune the computation graph
+• Designmini-batch splitting algorithms,prune unnecessary computation graphs,and extract the intermediate embedding from history

 • Condense the history to decrease random access and optimize GPU memory usage.
 Experimental results show it saves GPU memory